 Bad Vibes Forever crosses multiple genres.
 Leading with sensitive acoustic ballads, it then rolls into uptempo tracks that are full of angst, and concludes with more introspective records.
 It amplifies X’s knack for experimentation, jumping from rap to heavy metal to alternative, and all genres in between.
 His team says the tracklist was constructed in a way to naturally guide listeners through all the different styles he was exploring over the last couple years.

-Cunningham serves as the primary producer on the album, followed by Ronnie J, who produced “Eat It Up” and “North Star (Remix).”
+Cunningham serves as co-executive producer on the album, followed by Ronnie J, who produced “Eat It Up” and “North Star (Remix).”
 X also earned his very first production credit on “Chase.”
 X and Cunningham had set up a Google calendar with three-hour windows for production lessons while they were living together, but never got a chance to finish.
 “I’d show him how to do this or how to do that, and then he would take the ball and run with it,” Cunningham says.
 “I’d be sitting there in awe, in terms of how quickly he was learning and the types of sounds he was making.”

 One song on Bad Vibes Forever that will likely make headlines, on title alone, is “School Shooter,” which features Lil Wayne.
 The record was made in response to the 2018 mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, which killed 17 students and faculty members.
 X recorded the song around the same time as “Hope,” in early 2018, and intended to release it shortly after the massacre, but ended up holding on to it as scrutiny continued to intensify over his allegations of abuse.
 His team says “Hope” was a more fitting song to release at that time.